WORDS

 The Frolic Cafe – an update

-Think in the Morning is working on a new book - The Frolic Cafe.
-We started this project some time ago but abandoned the idea for lack of time.
-We are now well into the writing/editing phase.
+I'm working on a new book - The Frolic Cafe.
+I started this project some time ago but abandoned the idea for lack of time.
+I am now well into the writing/editing phase.
 Below are several collages you may recognize.
-These were the featured art...
+These were the featured art for the first draft of...

 read more